 When you’re ready to share your images, there’s a new and more sophisticated Print module for creating contact sheets, tiled photos on a sheet and watermarked images too.

-The new ON1 360 cloud service is getting closer too, but there have been a few compromises compared to the original plan.
-ON1 now says your synced images will need to be hosted on its own servers rather than third party services like Dropbox, and this will bring a regular Adobe style subscription charge for storage.
-The ON1 offering will be cheaper than the Adobe alternative, but not by as much as many might have hoped, and with similar strings attached (no choice of cloud provider, an additional subscription charge beyond those you might already have with other storage providers and being tied to a specific provider).
+The new ON1 360 cloud service has now arrived too, but there have been a few compromises compared to the original plan.
+ON1 now says your synced images will need to be hosted on its own servers rather than third party services like Dropbox, and this brings an Adobe style subscription charge for storage.
+The ON1 offering is be cheaper than the Adobe alternative, but not by as much as many might have hoped, and with similar strings attached (no choice of cloud provider, an additional subscription charge beyond those you might already have with other storage providers, and being tied to a specific provider).

 |Offer||200GB plan||1TB plan|

 |Service add-on (ON1 Photo RAW 2020 bought separately)||$59.99/year||$109.99/year|

 |Software + service (includes ON1 Photo RAW 2020)||$89.99/year||$179.99/year|